 - Assigned: The bug report has been recognized as an adequately detailed report of a legitimate issue and the bug has been assigned to a specific contributor to assess and analyze.

 - Accepted: The assignee has acknowledged the issue and has started to work on it.

 Typically, a bug starts in Assigned, and remains there until someone intends to resolve it, at which point it enters Accepted.
-However, note that this isn't a guarantee, and it's not uncommon for bugs to go from Assigned to one of the Resolved states.
+However, note that this isn't a guarantee, and bugs can go directly from Assigned to one of the Resolved states.

-In general, if a bug is in one of these Open states, the AOSP team has recognized it as a legitimate issue, and a high-quality contribution fixing that bug is likely to get accepted.
-However, it's impossible to guarantee a fix in time for any particular release.
+In general, if a bug is in one of the Open states, the AOSP team has recognized it as a legitimate issue, and a high-quality contribution fixing that bug is likely to get accepted.
+However, it's impossible to guarantee the completion of a fix in time for any particular release.

 This bucket contains bugs that are deemed to not require any action.

 - Won't Fix (Not reproducible): An AOSP contributor attempted to reproduce the behavior described, and was unable to do so.
-This sometimes means that the bug is legitimate but simply rare or difficult to reproduce, or there was not enough information to fix the issue.
+This sometimes means that the bug is legitimate but simply rare or difficult to reproduce, or there wasn't enough information to fix the issue.

 - Won't Fix (Obsolete): The issue is no longer relevant due to changes in the product.

-- Won't Fix (Infeasible): The changes that are needed to address the issue are not reasonably possible.
-This status is also used for issues reported that cannot be handled in AOSP, typically because it is related to a customized device or to an external application, or the reporter mistook this tracker as a help forum.
+- Won't Fix (Infeasible): The changes that are needed to address the issue aren't reasonably possible.
+This status is also used for issues reported that can't be handled in AOSP, typically because it's related to a customized device or to an external app, or the reporter mistook this tracker as a help forum.

 - Duplicate: There was already an identical report in the issue tracker.
 Any actual action will be reported on that report.